California employee privacy rights refer to the rights that protect you from employers

 - DMV driving/vehicle registration records.

-As to medical records, California law imposes strict requirements that protect the confidentiality of your medical information.
+California law imposes strict requirements that protect the confidentiality of your medical information.
 Most employers can only gather information about your ability to perform specific job functions.
-California also has rules when employers may require drug testing.2

 3. What are California’s “ban the box” laws?

-If a company finds information as to past criminal convictions, these laws state that it cannot automatically exclude you from employment.
-Rather, the employer is required to perform an individualized assessment of you.5
+If you do have a criminal record, employers cannot automatically disqualify you for your criminal record.
+Rather, the employer is required to perform an individualized assessment of:

 - the nature and severity of the offense,